 Dog Microchipping

-Dog microchips and tracking chip devices have more benefits than pet owners realize because they are effective ways of locating lost or stolen pets.
+Dog microchips and tracking chip devices have more benefits than pet owners realize, because they both are effective ways of locating lost or stolen pets.
 Statistics reveal that one in three pets will go missing in their lifetime and that ten million pets are lost annually.
 It is estimated that up to an unfortunate ninety percent of these pets will never be reunited with their owners.
 However, according to the ASPCA, more than fifteen percent of lost dogs are returned to their owners because they had a tracking chip implanted under their skin or attached to their collar.

 As a result, dog microchipping has become an important means of identifying your dog.
 Still, many dog owners are either fearful of the procedure or are unaware of what a microchip actually is and its benefits.